Naval Air Station Willow Grove? In a Cessna 152?

 By happy chance, on one of those recent flights together, I'd explained how an artificial horizon and turn coordinator worked.
 Essentially I told her, 'Keep that little thing that looks like an airplane level and in the middle and the airplane will fly straight'.
 I don't remember exactly what I said about the turn coordinator, but it didn't matter.
 The one in her aircraft, required equipment, didn't work.

 Vertigo, you probably have heard, is what gets you.
 Staying balanced is accomplished with help from your inner ear, your eyes, and how you body feels.
-The problem is, when you can't see, that your inner ear lies to you and your body gets confused--vertigo takes over.
+The problem is, when you can't see, your inner ear lies to you and your body gets confused--vertigo takes over.

-In everyday life, gravity pulls toward your feet, it pushes your butt into the seat if your sitting down.
+In everyday life, gravity pulls toward your feet, it pushes your butt into the seat if you're sitting down.
 But in an airplane you can create your own G(ravity) forces, and they ain't always down.
 In a loop, for example, it's perfectly easy to have your butt pushed into the seat just as hard when you're upside down as it is when you flying right-side up.
 So if you take away visual references you don't know which way's up—literally.

 To complicate matters, there are other G-forces in an aircraft you don't experience in everyday, ground-bound life; and they can really confuse you.
 Well known to Navy flyers, for example, a catapult shot off a carrier at night can really confuse your senses.
 Transverse Gs, the forces you feel during horizontal acceleration, perversely, make you feel like you're climbing.
 So, surrounded by black ocean, it's easy to develop an uncomfortable sensation that you're climbing too steeply.
 But if you push a little on the stick when you're flying at 100 feet and accelerating through 200 knots, it only takes a split second before you hit the water.